 GUIDE ON SIWANDU CAMP IN TANZANIA

-On the shores of the lovely Lake Nzerakera in Selous Game Reserve, Tanzania, is a very special base for an exploration holiday in Africa.
+On the shores of the lovely Lake Nzerakera in Nyerere National Park (Selous), Tanzania, is a very special base for an exploration holiday in Africa.
 It consists of two small tented camp areas (north and south), designed and owned by Selous Safari Company to provide the ultimate in privacy and seclusion as they can be booked exclusively for occupation by a single group or independent travelers wishing to experience life in the bush as it once was, and may never be again.
 Siwandu Camp, once known as Selous Safari Camp, offers luxury comfort and exemplary service as well as unrivaled opportunities to submerge yourself in the reality of the natural world, closely attuned to the animals that wander through the camp, and the fascinating orchestra of the African night: the loud grunt croaks of the hippopotamus, rumbling elephants and cackling hyena, just the other side of a canvas wall.
 Of course, you are guarded at all times by patrolling warriors, but the authentic thrill of a Tanzanian vacation in Selous is unfading.
 Please note the Siwandu Camp north camp is also branded as Siwandu Camp Private Camp (previously known as Selous Private Camp) which can be booked exclusively for families and small groups.
-In Selous, the largest game reserve in Tanzania and Africa at 55,000 square kilometers, you will find the largest remaining herds of elephant, gangs of buffalo and pods of hippopotamus, not to mention the ubiquitous crocodile, the Nzerakera pride of lions and the threatened African wild dog, as well as numerous rare species of antelope, monkeys and over 350 bird species, enough to fascinate the most knowledgeable twitcher.
-As one departing AfricanMecca guest remarked at the end of her trip to Selous, “The safari to the Selous Game Reserve also was off the charts - GREAT!!!!!!”
+In Nyerere, the largest national park in Tanzania at 30,000 square kilometers, you will find the largest remaining herds of elephant, gangs of buffalo and pods of hippopotamus, not to mention the ubiquitous crocodile, the Nzerakera pride of lions and the threatened African wild dog, as well as numerous rare species of antelope, monkeys and over 350 bird species, enough to fascinate the most knowledgeable twitcher.
+As one departing AfricanMecca guest remarked at the end of her trip to Selous, “The safari to the Nyerere National Park (Selous) also was off the charts - GREAT!!!!!!”

 Dining At Siwandu CampThe day unfolds in Selous with coffee or tea and freshly cooked biscuits on your verandah, followed perhaps by a game drive or bush walk before a breakfast selection of fruit, muesli, freshly baked bread, or even a full English breakfast, traditional African safari style.
 Food is plentiful and wholesome at Siwandu Camp, served at separate tables in several dedicated sites, on an island in the lake, on the viewing decks, around campfires, or on the lawns outside the main buildings.
 A varied table d’hôte menu includes African and European dishes and creative cosmopolitan combinations of locally sourced fresh vegetables, fruits and meats from farming villages outside the reserve, with ethnic Zanzibari spices and cooking methods.
 Luncheon platters offer a choice of hot and cold options, soups, salads, beef or goat meat, fish, vegetarian dishes and poultry.
 On returning from a late afternoon boat activity or game drive tour of Selous, you will be greeted with damp towels and refreshing drinks before gathering around a camp fire for savory snacks and sundowner cocktails underneath the approaching African starry sky.
 In a bush kitchen, it is possible to prepare fresh breads, soups, grills and pot roasts on site, supplemented by salads and desserts from the main camp, all served in style by lantern light as you relax in safari chairs around elegantly dressed tables.
 A range of New and Old World beverages is available including fine wines and spirits, beers, juices, and Tanzanian coffee or tea.

-Write An Accommodation Trip Review On Siwandu Camp In Selous, Tanzania
+Write An Accommodation Trip Review On Siwandu Camp In Nyerere (Selous), Tanzania

 Read More +